Illinois Free Days

-Here at the DuSable Museum of African American History, where every month is Black History Month, all active members receive unlimited entry, early-bird notices of previews and special events as well as merchandise discounts.
+Here at the DuSable Black History Museum and Education Center, where every month is Black History Month, all active members receive unlimited entry, early-bird notices of previews and special events as well as merchandise discounts.

 In 1961, at a time when the Black culture was overlooked by most museums and academic establishments, Dr. Margaret T. Burroughs founded the nation’s first museum devoted entirely, and specifically, to the history and culture of the African American community.
 Today as the longest-standing independent keeper of Black America’s history, the DuSable Museum is a vital resource for all truth-seekers.

 As a member of DuSable Museum, you become part of an ongoing narrative of Black Storytelling.
 Come explore, engage, and enjoy the museum as an insider with special privileges.

 Du Something Impactful!
 Du Membership at the DuSable Museum!

 Become A Member

 The DuSable Museum is ADA (The Americans with Disabilities Act of 1990) compliant.
 A limited number of wheelchairs are available on a first come, first served basis.
 We permit baby strollers throughout our facilities.
 However, strollers are not available for loan to visitors.